telerik/fiddler-everywhere-docs/knowledge-base/how-to-view-web-session-summary.md

 - __HTTP/2 + HTTP/1.1__&mdash;The client uses HTTP/2 but the server response is HTTP/1.1.
 - __HTTP/1.1 + HTTP/2__&mdash;The client uses HTTP/1.1 but the server response is HTTP/2.

+### Status Code

+Indicates the HTTP status codes of the response.
+A server issues the status codes in response to a client's request in the form of a three-digit number.
+The first digit of the status code specifies one of five standard classes of responses.

+- __1xx__ informational response&mdash;The request was received, a continuing process.
+- __2xx__ successful&mdash;The request was successfully received, understood, and accepted.
+- __3xx__ redirection&mdash;Further action needs to be taken to complete the request.
+- __4xx__ client error&mdash;The request contains bad syntax or cannot be fulfilled.
+- __5xx__ server error&mdash;The server failed to fulfill a valid request.

+The full list of all response status code is available in the [HTTP/1.1 status code definition article](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).

 ### Method

 The column indicates the HTTP method used by the request (__GET__, __POST__, and so on).
 The HTTP methods are used to set the desired action that needs to be applied to a given resource.